htcondor/htcondor/docs/users-manual/time-scheduling-for-job-execution.rst

 The specification of a deferral time does not interfere with HTCondor's behavior.
-For example, if a job is waiting to begin execution when a *condor_hold* command is issued, the job is removed from the execution machine and is put on hold.
-If a job is waiting to begin execution when a *condor_suspend* command is issued, the job continues to wait.
+For example, if a job is waiting to begin execution when a :tool:`condor_hold` command is issued, the job is removed from the execution machine and is put on hold.
+If a job is waiting to begin execution when a :tool:`condor_suspend` command is issued, the job continues to wait.
 When the deferral time arrives, HTCondor begins execution for the job, but immediately suspends it.